MaximKabaev/claude-n8n-bridge/README.md

 ```bash
 cp .env.example .env
 ```
 Edit `.env` with your values:

+> **Note:** Even though you authenticate via OAuth, the API key in the URL is currently required for the integration to work properly.
 ```env
 # Server Configuration
 PORT=3000  # Change to 3001 or another port if 3000 is already in use